+I love marinating lamb chops and this herby one is a favourite alongside Greek Marinated Lamb Chops.
 Fire up the BBQ or cook this on your stove!

 And while there is absolutely nothing wrong with simply seasoning the lamb with salt and pepper, isn’t it nice to make a little extra effort sometimes and do something different?
 Especially if you’re using a better value cut of lamb like Lamb Loin Chops.
 As opposed to Lamb Cutlets (I think they are called Lamb Rib Chops in the States) which are a prized cut that us Aussie pay top dollar for.

 So when I make grilled lamb chops, I like to marinade them to tenderise and infuse with flavour!

 Lamb Chop Marinade

 When using a good value cut of lamb chops/steak, marinating is extra fantastic because it tenderises the meat, infuses with flavour and the red wine vinegar I use in my marinade really compliments that rich lamb-y flavour as well as cutting through fat (good value lamb chops here in Australia tend to come with a decent amount of fat around the edges).